Let’s explore missing data imputation the intuitive way; by doing it!

 Can you impute the missing values using regression?
 Here are a few

-suggestions for predictors Age
+suggestions for predictors Age (of the MEP),

-(of the MEP), position
+TermsInOffice (of the MEP), position (of

 national party towards EU integration).
 The variable

-identifies the national parties, while
+ParlGovID identifies the national parties, while

-flag the MEP’s member
+Nationality and Period flag the MEP’s member

 state and the period of study (one of 10 semesters).